ht93/ht93.github.io/_posts/2017-7-24-Distance-Metric-Learning-using-Graph-Convolutional-Networks-Application-to-Functional-Brain-Networks.md

 ### Unsolved Question:
 * An additional l2 regularisation term on the weights of the fully connected layer is introduced to the loss function.
 > [some answer](https://github.com/fchollet/keras/issues/5673) Your question indicates you are confused about how regularization works.
 L2 regularization is essentially a zero mean isotropic Gaussian prior on weights so it is applied to the weights in the layers you specify.
 The regularization takes the form of a penalty that is added to the loss function, so they are jointly minimized.
-* Check 0.005 regularization type in code: l2 or not
-* Fig. 2: the meaning of green arrow and orange line
-* Check ROC (discrete curve means sites has less subject?)

 ### Personal thought:
-* Figure 2 is not useful as Euclidean distance does not convince me that this question is hard.
-On the other hand, if you can use Euclidean distance to show that I would think either this question is too easy or your algorithm beat the PCA very well, not this question is very challenging.
 * What is the point of Siamese network?
 Why not just a classifier with GCN and FC (or maybe the performance is not good in this way?)?
-* 11.9% improvement over PCA/Euclidean is impressive enough?